 The following information provides assistance to individuals seeking non-standard admission to practice law in Nevada.
-For all specialty admissions requirements, please view the amendment to the Nevada Supreme Court – 2016 Rulebook for Admissions for limited practice certification.
+For all limited admissions requirements, please view the amendment to the Nevada Supreme Court – 2016 Rulebook for Admissions for limited practice certification.

 - Limited Practice for In-House Counsel – 49.1(1)(h)